ethanptruong/cse15l-lab-report/LabReport5.md

 ## Reflection
 > I think  that one of the coolest things that I've learned in the later half of this quarter is the use of Vim for code editing.
 Initially, it took me a while to
 > get used to using Vim because the controls were just so unintuitive to me.
 After learning a lot of commands to navigate and edit through code, I think Vim has
 > become an invaluable tool and will be especially useful in future classes like CSE30, as I've heard from friends currently in the class about the need to edit
-> using Vim.
+> written code using Vim.